These are some of the more common issues we get emails and calls about.

 blanket, trapping heat and reducing free air flow to parts.

-reduce it will likely lengthen the lifespan of a unit and reduce a
+do to reduce it will likely lengthen the lifespan of a unit and reduce a

 performance robbing issue.